 Flow cytometry analyzes a variety of properties of individual cells as they pass through laser beams.
-The method is very accurate and effective for measuring cellular parameters in complex subpopulations such as biomarkers, immunophenotyping, transfection for gene expression or cell-based phosphorylation, proliferation, cytokine expression or other potency assays.
+The method is very accurate and effective for measuring cellular parameters in complex subpopulations such as biomarkers, immunophenotyping, transfection for gene expression or cell-based phosphorylation, proliferation, cytokine detection or other potency assays.
 Flow Cytometry can determine the expression of specific intracellular or surface proteins in a specific population of cells in response to a drug.

 We believe the best way to learn your needs is via a real time conversation.
 We always prefer to start with a discussion to assist you in meeting your goals.
 Click the orange button and we’ll get right back to you.speak to a scientist

 The FLOW method gates on cell size based upon forward and side scatter; thus mixed cell populations can be studied as with blood cells.
 Using FLOW cytometry enables a rapid analysis of the kinetics of drug action as well as the population of cells responding.
 Detection of cellular expression of molecules after drug treatment, both as concentration dependent and time dependent variables are typical experiments using FLOW.
 Because FLOW can identify multiple markers in a mixed cell population, it can be used for drug screening with multiple biomarkers, and as a high throughput screening assay.
-Readouts can be proliferation, apoptosis, death/cell cycle analysis, intracellular or surface markers, cytokine production and binding studies.
+Readouts can be proliferation, apoptosis, death/cell cycle analysis, intracellular or surface markers, cytokine production and binding assays.

 When you need an assay to prove your science and there is no commercial kit available, you need a custom assay.
 Our extensive expertise will quickly and methodically develop your assay to prepare it for eventual validation.
 Typically an assay can be developed from scratch in 5 or less experiments while minimizing any matrix effects.